 Biocides and Closed-Circuit Systems: What you need to know

-Biocides are used within closed circuit heating and chilled systems to control microbial growth.
+Biocides are used within closed circuit heating and chilled systems to control microbial growth as part of a water treatment regime.
 They break down destructive debris and settled solids caused by micro-organisms.
 Dosing your system with the correct biocidal treatment is key to minimising microbially induced corrosion and associated, additional blockages.
 They will optimise system performance and reduce the potential cost and scale of future maintenance work.

 Micro-organisms found in closed-circuit systems can lead to the build-up of biofilm in pipework and on heat exchanger surfaces.
 This can cause flow restrictions and under deposit corrosion.